 - o No higher level authorities are available to the facility; - o No higher level authorities have jurisdiction; - o Higher level authorities are forbidden by state statute or local ordinance from providing service to the person; - The existing higher level authority is available to the facility, however the facility has proposed the use of a lower preference continuing authority and has submitted one of the following as part of their application provided it does not conflict with any area-wide management plan approved under section 208 of the Clean Water Act or by the Missouri Clean Water Commission.
-(See Fact Sheet Appendix Continuing Authority for more information on these options): - A waiver from the existing higher authority; - A written statement or a demonstration of non-response from the higher authority; - A to-scale map showing all parts of the legal boundary of the facility's property are beyond 2000 feet from the collection (sewer) system operated by the higher preference authority; - Documentation that the proposed connection or adoption charge by the higher authority would equal or exceed what is economically feasible for the applicant, which may be in the range of one hundred twenty percent (120%) of the applicant's cost for constructing or operating a wastewater treatment system; - Documentation that the proposed service fee on the users of the system by the higher authority is above what is affordable for existing homeowners in that area; - Documentation that the terms for connection or adoption by the higher authority would require more than two (2) years to achieve full sewer service: - A demonstration that the terms for connection or adoption by the higher authority are not viable or feasible to homeowners in the area: - ✓ The continuing authority listed on the application form is for a business entity which is incorporated under the laws of Missouri.
-The business entity is registered with the Missouri Secretary of State's office and is assigned Charter Number LC0043211 per the Secretary of State's webpage.
+(See Fact Sheet Appendix Continuing Authority for more information on these options): - A waiver from the existing higher authority; - A written statement or a demonstration of non-response from the higher authority; - A to-scale map showing all parts of the legal boundary of the facility's property are beyond 2000 feet from the collection (sewer) system operated by the higher preference authority; - Documentation that the proposed connection or adoption charge by the higher authority would equal or exceed what is economically feasible for the applicant, which may be in the range of one hundred twenty percent (120%) of the applicant's cost for constructing or operating a wastewater treatment system; - Documentation that the proposed service fee on the users of the system by the higher authority is above what is affordable for existing homeowners in that area; - Documentation that the terms for connection or adoption by the higher authority would require more than two (2) years to achieve full sewer service; - A demonstration that the terms for connection or adoption by the higher authority are not viable or feasible to homeowners in the area; - ✓ The continuing authority listed on the application is an association of property owners served by the wastewater treatment facility.
+The continuing authority listed on the application form is for a business entity which is incorporated under the laws of Missouri.
+The business entity is registered with the Missouri Secretary of State's office and is assigned Charter Number N00035527 per the Secretary of State's webpage.
 The corporation name with that charter number was verified by the permit writer to match the corporation name on the application form.
-The corporation has a status of "Good Standing/Active" on the Secretary of State's webpage at the time of the drafting of this permit, and therefore a Level 4 Authority.
-There is no approved Clean Water Act Section 208 plan in Lincoln County.
-The applicant has shown that: - O A higher level authority is not available to the facility;
+The corporation has a status of "Good Standing/Active" on the Secretary of State's webpage at the time of the drafting of this permit, and therefore a Level 5 Authority.
+There is no approved Clean Water Act Section 208 plan in Camden County.
+The applicant has shown that: - o A higher level authority is not available to the facility.